Teens need sleep for healthy mind and body

 “What I want people to understand is that sleep is a necessity, not a luxury.
-You just can’t function without it,” says Dr. Rashid.
+You just can’t function without it,” says Dr. Li.
 “The importance is multiplied in teenagers because of their active brain development.”

 Sleep debts are tough to repay

 Around puberty, the body’s natural time clock shifts.
 Teens will want to go to bed a few hours later than they did before and wake up later.
 But because they need to be up for school, their total sleep time is reduced.

 Most teens deal with this by catching up on sleep on the weekends – but that doesn’t always work.
 “When we sleep, we enter different sleep stages throughout the night.
 We need all these sleep stages to function properly,” says Dr. Li.
 “When teens lose out on sleep during the week, they may not be able to get them all back with the extra weekend hours.”